 Section 1 provides a general introduction to the PACSystems family of products, including new features, product overviews, and a list of related documentation.

-Section 2 provides CPU Features & Specifications.
+CPU Features & Specifications are provided in Section 2.

 Installation procedures for the different platforms are described in their respective manuals as given below: